jetsonhacks/installRealSenseROSTX2/README.md

 # installRealSenseROSTX2
-Install the Intel RealSense ROS package on the NVIDIA® Jetson TX2 The installLibRealSenseROS script install librealsense and realsense as ROS packages.
+Install the Intel RealSense Camera package for ROS on the NVIDIA Jetson TX2

+The installLibRealSenseROS script will install librealsense and realsense_camera as ROS packages.
 These scripts have been tested with a RealSense R200 camera.

 This is the third step of a three step process.